 The Festival Director, Dr Michelle Castelletti, particularly enjoys being able to juxtapose performances and places such as silent films in the atmospheric setting of the Magdalen College Chapel and contemporary dance at The Old Fire Station.

-The two weeks of the Festival are simply the pinnacle of our activities, our community engagement activities run throughout the year.
+The two weeks of the Festival are simply the pinnacle of OFA’s activities, Partnership projects run throughout the year.

-To keep up to date with all the news, visit the festival website
+To keep up to date with all things OFA subscribe to the Festival Newsletter